artdecocode/typal/README.md

 </td></tr>
 </table>

 When writing code that imports types from libraries, we can use the `{import('lib').Type}` notation for _VSCode_ to give us auto-completions, but we need to suppress it.
-However, because now we're naming imported types with the namespace, _Closure_ will pick them up from externs it it finds it.
+However, because now we're naming imported types with the namespace, _Closure_ will pick them up from externs if it finds it.
 Packages can publish their externs and point to them using the `externs` field in their **package.json** file, which will be read by _Depack_ and passed to _GCC_ in the `--externs` flag.

 <p align="center"><a href="#table-of-contents"><img src=".documentary/section-breaks/4.svg?sanitize=true"></a></p>